ruipeterpan/cos598d_sp24/README.md

 In the report, include the following content:
 - Run task 1 and report the evaluation metric after every epoch.
 - Run each task for 40 iterations (40 minibatches of data).
-Discard the timings of the first iteration and report the average time per iteration for the remaining iterations for each task (2(a), 2(b), 3).
+Discard the timings of the first iteration and report the average time per iteration for the remaining iterations for each task (2(a), 2(b), and 3).
 To time your code, see [this](https://realpython.com/python-timer/).
-- In the context of the [PyTorch Distributed [VLDB '18]](https://arxiv.org/pdf/2006.15704.pdf) paper, reason about the difference (or the lack of difference) among different setups.
+- Reason about the difference (or the lack of difference) among different setups.
+Feel free to refer to the [PyTorch Distributed [VLDB '18]](https://arxiv.org/pdf/2006.15704.pdf) paper for more context.
 - Comment on the scalability of distributed ML based on your results.
 - [Optinal] If you chose to do task 4,
 - Provide any implementation details.